Choosing computerized maintenance management system (CMMS) software can feel overwhelming.

 These price range estimates will tell you if their product is a good fit.
 Then you can move forward with the companies who sell software in your budget range.
 You can ask a sales rep to refine the pricing as you get more specific about your needs.

 The cost of CMMS software is more than just the price of the software itself.
 When you ask for a CMMS software quote, make sure it includes…

 Calculate the five-year total cost of ownership of all these things to get an accurate comparison.

 Typically, there are two ways to purchase CMMS software.
 Subscription pricing is also known as Software as a Service, or “SaaS.”
 When you opt for SaaS, you’re renting the software for a monthly or yearly fee.
 SaaS is a common option today—but it may not be the best one for you.

 Choosing a CMMS software vendor is twofold—you obviously want one that offers the right product, but it’s also vital to find the one who can help you get the software up and running.
 Even if the software is great, if you don’t know how to use it effectively, it’s like not having CMMS software at all.

 CMMS customization and integration with existing software present two big expenses.
 Implementation and ongoing maintenance have real costs as well.
 Make sure you factor in all of these expenses during the early stages of your CMMS deployment.

 As part of your evaluations, consider each vendor’s offerings for training, implementation, and support.
 You want to work with a company that can meet your needs today—and tomorrow.
-Check out Capterra’s Guide to Choosing a CMMS Software for detailed information.

 When you find the right CMMS software for your team, you’re on your way to creating an efficient and productive maintenance department that can cope with the constant change of modern maintenance.
 And that’s the bigger goal of every maintenance manager, whether they work for a small business, a government agency, or a large enterprise.